juanbenitopr/python-git-wrapper/README.md

 The library is divided in 3 main components.

 - **Git Service**: Object which contains all the data to communicate with the git process properly.
     - NOTE: If you don't have configured the path of the git binary in your path.
-Execute the next command: ``
+Execute the next command: `GitService.singleton('git path'')`

 - **Repository**: It will be your entry point, which you will interact to provide an retrieve all the information.
 It is a reference to the repository you want to work on.